 3.5 Technology Trends

 3.5.1 Technology in recent years, in responding to user needs and expectations, has moved toward a service-centric approach.
 WIS 2.0 needs to take these changes into account when developing services and infrastructure.
-Cloud, Web services, data analytics and other technologies are expected to offer opportunities through new paradigms and concepts that will enable users to exploit data with much lower barriers.
+Cloud computing, Web services, data analytics and other technologies are expected to offer opportunities through new paradigms and concepts that will enable users to exploit data with much lower barriers.

-3.5.2 Among technical and policy changes, those in Annex II are considered as being the most relevant for WIS 2.0.
+3.5.2 Among technical and policy changes, those in Annex III are considered as being the most relevant for WIS 2.0.